KIT-TVA/Vari-Joern/docs/composers/Kconfig.md

 ## Requirements

-The Kbuild composer depends on [kmax 4.5.3](https://github.com/paulgazz/kmax) being installed and available in the path variable.
+The Kconfig composer depends on [kmax 4.5.3](https://github.com/paulgazz/kmax) being installed and available in the path variable.

 ## Configuration

-The Kbuild composer is configured using the following options:
+The Kconfig composer is configured using the following options:

 - `source`
     - Specifies the location of the source code.